solublestudio/gatsby-plugin-scroll-reveal/README.md

 This plugin is not compatible anymore with Gatsby v1, you should update to the version 2.0.0.

+## Collaborate

+We are open to new functionalities or fix bugs.
+If you want to collaborate to improve this plugin, just make a pull request 🤗

 ## License

 Created by [Soluble Studio](https://www.solublestudio.com/).
 Released under the [MIT License](https://github.com/solublestudio/gatsby-plugin-scroll-reveal/blob/master/LICENSE).